joeyazbeck/Geysers-Study/README.md

-# Geysers-Study
+# Geysers Study
-Statistical Analysis and Machine Learning for the Geysers Geothermal Field
+This repository contains all the scripts I used to conduct the stastical analysis and machine learning on The Geysers Geothermal Field.